yfstein/yfstein.github.io/_posts/2020-6-11-centos-7-first-steps.md

 change to a valid port above 1024 and remove the hash - in this case we change to 5876:

-`#Port 22`
+Find: `#Port 22`

-`Port 5876`
+Replace with: `Port 5876`

-change the "yes" to "no" and remove the hash:
+So the default port scanner didnt reach your SSH Port 22 and eventually giving up for the first.
+That not means that nobody can do additional port scan to find your SSH Port.
+But basically its absolutely recommended to change the SSH port.

+So we have created the additional user "monty" so we dont need to use the root user to login directly over SSH.
+So wen can change the PermitRootLogin to no.

-`#PermitRootLogin yes`
+Find: `#PermitRootLogin yes`

-`PermitRootLogin no`
+Replace with: `PermitRootLogin no`

+So now coming the part with the created AuthorizedKeysFile - here we will check if the line looks exactly like the following one:

+Find and Check: `AuthorizedKeysFile .ssh/authorized_keys`

+So the SSH Daemon can check everyones home folder for the directory .ssh with the authorized_keys file, where the public key for every user is stored by default.

+Because we want to login in the further with our public-key and not with a user-password we will deactivate the PasswordAuthentication:

+Find: `#PasswordAuthentication yes`

+Replace with: `PasswordAuthentication no`

+So now we coming to a point, where i am self everytime struggling.
+Should i turn it on, or should i turn it off.
+But in the last years i got very excited over turning the ChallenegeResponseAuthentication off.
+But why?
+So, for the first, i had some servers with a good income of traffic.
+We never had any corruption, "hacks" or anything like this.
+After a long internal discussion we decided to create some Honeypots and share the IPs.
+After just one week their we noted the first brake-in to the system.
+Sure, the honeypot wasnt secured well, but for testing purposed more than enough - so we decided for the first to still no turn on the ChallenegeResponseAuthentication.

 check that this line looks like this, mostly its already does:

-`AuthorizedKeysFile .ssh/authorized_keys`

-change the "yes" to "no" and remove the hash:

-`#PasswordAuthentication yes`

-`PasswordAuthentication no`

-check that this line looks like this, mostly its already does:

-`ChallenegeResponseAuthentication no`
+Find and Check: `ChallenegeResponseAuthentication no`

-change the "yes" to "no" and remove the hash:
+So because we are here on command line and not graphical ui, we also dont need a function that anybody can connect over X11.
+So we will find and replace:

-`#X11Forwarding yes`
+Find: `#X11Forwarding yes`

-`X11Forwarding no`
+Replace with: `X11Forwarding no`

 Now save and exit the file.
 After we created the changes to the sshd_config file, we need to restart the SSH Daemon: